Notifications

 Overview

-Bill 24, the Alberta Bill of Rights Amendment Act, 2024, would amend the Alberta Bill of Rights to ensure rights and freedoms remain properly protected and reaffirm the values that make Alberta one of the freest places on earth.
+The Alberta Bill of Rights Amendment Act, 2024 (formerly Bill 24), amends the Alberta Bill of Rights to ensure rights and freedoms remain properly protected and reaffirm the values that make Alberta one of the freest places on earth.

-These amendments would be the first significant updates to the Alberta Bill of Rights since it was introduced in 1972.
-Several proposed changes were informed by recommendations in the final report from the Public Health Emergencies Governance Review Panel.
-Many of the changes would align the Alberta Bill of Rights with the approach to fundamental rights in the Canadian Charter of Rights and Freedoms.
+These amendments represent the first significant updates to the Alberta Bill of Rights since it was introduced in 1972.
+Several changes were informed by recommendations in the final report from the Public Health Emergencies Governance Review Panel.
+Many of the changes align the Alberta Bill of Rights with the approach to fundamental rights in the Canadian Charter of Rights and Freedoms.

 Key changes

-If passed, the Alberta Bill of Rights Amendment Act, 2024, will:
+The Alberta Bill of Rights Amendment Act, 2024:

-• add the right of the individual with capacity not to be compelled or coerced into receiving a vaccine
+• adds the right of the individual with capacity not to be compelled or coerced into receiving a vaccine

-• add the right to acquire, keep and use firearms in accordance with the law
+• adds the right to acquire, keep and use firearms in accordance with the law

-• add the right to freedom of expression, which includes expressive activities beyond written and spoken language
+• adds the right to freedom of expression, which includes expressive activities beyond written and spoken language

-• clarify that any limitations on rights in any other laws that are inconsistent with the Alberta Bill of Rights cannot be enforced (unless the “Parliamentary supremacy clause” is invoked in legislation)
+• clarifies that any limitations on rights in any other laws that are inconsistent with the Alberta Bill of Rights cannot be enforced (unless the “Parliamentary supremacy clause” is invoked in legislation)

-• expand the act to apply to all government action, such as policies that are not formalized in a law or regulation, rather than just legislation
+• expands the act to apply to all government action, such as policies that are not formalized in a law or regulation, rather than just legislation

-• allow the court to impose remedies, such as a stay or awarding damages when the Alberta Bill of Rights has been breached, except for awarding damages related to the passage of legislation
+• allows the court to impose remedies, such as a stay or awarding damages when the Alberta Bill of Rights has been breached, except for awarding damages related to the passage of legislation

-• confirm that fundamental freedoms retain their importance during an emergency
+• confirms that fundamental freedoms retain their importance during an emergency

-• update requirements for the Minister of Justice to be notified when any legal action challenges a law under the Alberta Bill of Rights
+• updates requirements for the Minister of Justice to be notified when any legal action challenges a law under the Alberta Bill of Rights

 Next steps